AgamBhullar/SuperFox/ProjectDocument.md

   User Interface        : Alan Chuang <br>
   Game Logic            : Ameya Naik <br>
 ## Producer
-The primary responsibilities included managing project timelines, coordinating team tasks, and ensuring smooth communication among team members.A discord server was setup to have communication between the team and all members were reached out to be ontime and on schedule.
-Also a github repository was setup with a seperate branch for everyone, however producers worked together in the main branch.
+The primary responsibilities included managing project timelines, coordinating team tasks, and ensuring smooth communication among team members.
+A discord server was setup by Agam Bhullar to have communication between the team and all members were reached out to be ontime and on schedule.
+Agam Bhullar setup weekly meetings between group members and made sure everyone participated and engaged during the meetings.
+A github repository was setup by Jaspreet Singh with a seperate branch for everyone, however producers worked together in the main branch.
+Jaspreet was reponsible for checking that all the team members are correctly and responsibily committing their work on github which would motivate the team to make progress towards finishing the game.

 [Contributors: Jaspreet Singh and Agam Bhullar]